fontforge/designwithfontforge.com/en-US/Glossary.md

 ### CFF

-Compact Font Format most commonly used within OpenType postscript fonts, but is a valid font format even without a SFNTwrapper.
+Compact Font Format most commonly used within OpenType postscript fonts, but is a valid font format even without a SFNT wrapper.
 This is the native font format for fonts with PostScript Type2 charstrings.

 ### Character

 A character is a Platonic ideal reified into at least one glyph.
-For example the letter "s" is a character which is reified into several different glyphs: "S", "s", "&szlig;", long-s, etc. Note that these glyphs can look fairly different from each other, however although the glyph for an integral sign might be the same as the long-s glyph, these are in fact different characters.
+For example the letter "s" is a character which is reified into several different glyphs: "S", "s", "*s*", "&szlig;", long-s, etc. Note that these glyphs can look fairly different from each other, however although the glyph for an integral sign might be the same as the long-s glyph, these are in fact different characters.

 ### Character set